96 pages

 +Show more

 Joseph Kidney’s Devotional Forensics announces a poet of delicate intellect, generous spirit, of vulnerability and a persuasive authority.
 Kidney seems to me a philosopher–poet doubling as “sentry guarding the ruin from repair.”
 Rather than fixing things, why not allow them to become what they will, and call that allowance a form of generosity, of understanding?
-For, “[n]o matter/how narrow the mesh of the net, things crumble free,/having earned the privilege of breaking,” which might be a good thing, says Kidney: don’t “some kinds of pain/perfect themselves into sweetness”?
+For, “[n]o matter/how narrow the mesh of the net, things crumble free,/having earned the privilege of breaking,” which might be a good thing, says Kidney: don’t “some kinds of pain/perfect themselves into a sweetness”?
 These poems contain plenty of sweetness, but there’s no naivete here; the camaraderie of friends, the dark and bright particulars of the natural world – none of these erase life’s other, more banal, troubling truths, for instance the 24-hour Walmart whose “stale bossa nova/cuts routinely to commercials for missing children.”
 The book’s all-inclusiveness reflects Kidney’s large-heartedness, made all the larger by his honesty: “I should promise to be kinder,” he says at one point, as if intention might have to be enough.
 One of the many gifts of Devotional Forensics is its affirmation that, in our brokenness, we are human, we are flawed, and we can be humane. — Carl Phillips, Pulitzer Prize-winning author of Then the War: And Selected Poems, 2007–2020